GeekHunter-Brasil/hello-world/testing-styleguide/README.md

 ### BDD

+Behavior Driven Design fills the void we sometimes have between the acceptance criteria we have for a given task and the expectations we write for our code.
+In BDD, when building the specifications, the start point is the acceptance criteria of a task.
+Next, we use a language (usually supported by a DSL) that connects the test case with the product need.
+Therefore, doing BDD requires we think about test from the very beggining, i.e from the refinement phase of a user story.

+On the practical sections, we will see examples of implementing BDD for a given task.
+Check out [this post](https://blog.geekhunter.com.br/a-juncao-do-behavior-driven-development-e-metodologia-agil/#:~:text=BDD%20%C3%A9%20uma%20metodologia%20de,e%20%E2%80%9Ccrit%C3%A9rios%20de%20aceita%C3%A7%C3%A3o%E2%80%9D) in our blog for a very good discussion on BDD and Agile culture.

 ### Do not reimplement logic

+When writting black-box testing, make sure not to reimplement logic.
+If we are doing TDD right, the chances of reimplementing logic are dramatically reduced since we start first with the specification and then we move to the implementation.
+However, we often have to cope with legacy code that is not tested.
+In those cases, pay attention to write your test without mimicking the logic itself.

+Take a look [at this video](https://www.youtube.com/watch?v=W40mpZP9xQQ&t=918s) that addresses this and other common mistakes when doing TDD.

 ### Non-decreasing Code Coverage

+In order to increase code quality overtime, it's very useful to enforce a non-decreasing policy in our CI/CD pipelines.
+With that in mind, we don't allow code to be merged in the main branches if the overall code coverage decreases.
+Therefore, make sure you cover all code paths in your specification file.

+It's worth noting that too many code paths to cover may indicate a function that can be simplified and broken down.
+Take a look at [this definition](https://docs.codeclimate.com/docs/cyclomatic-complexity) to help guide on that regard.

 ### Do not refactor code unless tested

+By refactoring, we mean the act of changing the implementation of an entity without changing its external behavior/functionality.
+Therefore, by definition, any black-box testing that is written for that entity should keep passing.
+That means we can, and should, see tests as a guardrail that will prevent us from making mistakes during refactoring.

+Therefore, do not refactor code unless tested; otherwise you risk introducing bugs to the codebase that may not be caught by someone else in Code Review.

 [Back to top ⬆️](#pushpin-summary)